SBEMimage/SBEMimage/README.md

 ## Getting started

 Please read SBEMimage_Manual.pdf (in the project root folder).
 It currently contains installation instructions and a short introduction to the software.
-The document will be expanded into a full manual soon.
+The document will be expanded into a full manual for the release of version 2.1 (see below).
 Questions?
 Contact benjamin.titze ÄT fmi.ch

 ## Releases

-A first release with an installer will be provided soon under "Releases".
+*The release of version 2.1, with an installer and an expanded manual, is planned for Feburary 2019.*

 ## Authors / Contributing